Viktor Burenin: Biography

 Burenin's "Critical Sketches" in Novoye Vremya were immensely successful: general readership loved his irreverent manner of ridiculing both authors and their works.
 Paradoxically, the Sketches did a lot to inform the readership about the new literary events.
 "Violating every norm of manner and behavior in his attacks on Merezhkovsky, Volynsky, Gippius...
 Burenin has done more than anybody else to popularize the new trends he slagged each Fridays in his brilliant buffoonery," argued critic Pyotr Pertsov.
 "While in the liberal circles to read Novoye Vremya was considered mauves ton, Berenin's feullietons were read by everybody, clandestinely," wrote author and publisher Boris Glinsky.

 Burenin's novels and novellas had considerable commercial success (mainly due to their sensationalist nature: the characters were easily recognizable real people) but, according to biographer Lepyokhin, hold little artistic merit.
 More substantial were Burenin's plays, based on antique and Middle Ages plots (Medea, with Suvorin as co-author, 1883; Messalina, 1885; The Death of Agrippina, 1887; The Comedy of Princess Zabava Putyatishna and Boyar-lady Vasilisa Mikulishna, 1889), all staged by Maly and Alexandrinsky theatres.
-Burenin translated several plays, by William Shakespeare, Niccolò Machiavelli, Alexander Dumas, Karl Gutzkow, Gerhart Hauptmann, among others.
+Burenin translated several plays, by William Shakespeare, Niccolò Machiavelli, Alexandre Dumas, Karl Gutzkow, Gerhart Hauptmann, among others.
 For many years Burenin was taking an active part in the life of Maly Theatre before founding (again with Suvorin) The Literary and Arts' Society Theatre.

 After the 1917 Revolution Burenin stayed in Soviet Russia and fared relatively well despite the false obituary published in 1921 by Belgrade-based Novoye Vremya, re-newed by Suvorin's son.
 He was helped a lot by Maxim Gorky whom he mercifully lampooned in the 1900s.